 Photos By

 PFC Laszlo Kondor

-Americana IO
+Americaf IO

-The convoy run between Chu Lai and is just one example of how transportation personnel team up to accomplish a mission.
-Though the regular convoy could be called a "milk run", the men who do the no room for laxity in their work.
+The convoy run between Chu Lal and Hawk Hill is just one example of how transportation and security personnel team up to accomplish a single mission.
+Though the regular convoy could almost be called a "milk run", the men who do the job allow no room for laxity in their work.

-Vehicles are carefully loaded the night run.
-Shortly after sunup, they begin to positions in the line within the Chu Lai.
-Weapons are checked and approved only are functioning properly.
-Drivers and after long hours of preventive maintenance that all the vehicles going on the mission forming as well as possible.
+Vehicles are carefully loaded the night before the run.
+Shortly after sunup, they begin to take their positions in the line within the Chu Lal perimeter.
+Weapons are checked and approved only when they are functioning properly.
+Drivers and mechanics, after long hours of preventive maintenance, know that all the vehicles going on the mission are performing as well as possible.

-As the men of B Company, 23rd S & T wait for the minesweep teams to clear a of the road between the two end points the convoy commander briefs them on and the standard operating procedures observed during the upcoming mission.
+As the men of B Company, 23rd S & T Battalion wait for the minesweep teams to clear all sections of the road between the two end points of the run, the convoy commander briefs them on the mission and the standard operating procedures that will be observed during the upcoming mission.

-When word comes down that the road time is wasted in getting the vehicles roll security is provided by amphibious vehicles with caliber guns, Jeeps carrying mounted M- caliber guns on ring mounts atop some of vehicles.
+When word comes down that the road is open, no time is wasted in getting the vehicles rolling.
+Security is provided by amphibious vehicles with twin .30 caliber guns, Jeeps carrying mounted M-60s, and .50 caliber guns on ring mounts atop some of the larger vehicles.

-Watchful Gunner On Arm
+Watchful Gunner On